rrvt/PreOutpost/README.md

 ## Updates

+### Update 10/13/22

+Modified and moved Executable to the Library.
+Also noted that the m_lpCmdLine of the CWinAppEx class only has the arguments and not the path to the application.
+Modified the Executable start to accept an arbitrary number of arguments of which the first must the the path to application that needs starting.

 ### Update 10/12/22

 Well Microsoft seems to have done it again.
 The latest Win11 update deleted a copy of my favorite